 Which Is The Correct Spelling – Valentines or Valentine’s?

 The holiday Valentine’s Day is based on an actual person, Saint Valentine.
 The apostrophe indicates the day belonging to Saint Valentine himself.
-The same grammar rules apply to other well-known holidays like “Saint Patrick’s Day”.
+The same descriptive and prescriptive grammar rules apply to other well-known holidays like “Saint Patrick’s Day”.

 If you scan historical texts posted online, you will find that both spellings of the words are used.
 So don’t feel so bad if you spell Valentine’s Day wrong.